If you work more than 44 hours in a week in Ontario, you’re likely entitled to overtime pay — often called time and a half.

 There is a common myth that salary equals exemption — but that’s false unless your role falls under an ESA exemption.

-Overtime pay = 1.5 times your regular rate of pay.
+Overtime pay = 1.5 × your regular rate of pay.

 How is Overtime Calculated in Ontario?

-Certain job categories are exempt under the ESA, including:
+Some jobs are excluded from overtime rules under the ESA, including:

 • IT professionals